Hope-Dies-Here/E-Commerce/DOC.md

 # E-Commerce Application Documentation

 ## Overview
 This is a Node.js-based e-commerce application that provides functionality for managing customers, products, carts, and admin operations.
-It uses PostgreSQL as the database and Sequelize as the ORM.
+It uses PostgreSQL as the database and Supabase for backend services.
+The frontend is built using EJS templates and styled with TailwindCSS.

 ---